Scope: How much is chargeable: Fixtures and fittings

-Where a purchaser agrees to buy a property for a price that includes an amount properly attributed to chattels, that amount will not be charged to Stamp Duty Land Tax (SDLT).
+Where a purchaser agrees to buy a property for a price that includes an amount properly attributed to chattels, that amount will not be charged to SDLT.

-The purchaser is responsible for the accurate completion of their land transaction return, including the entry for the consideration of the land transaction at box 10 in form SDLT1.
+The purchaser is responsible for the accurate completion of their land transaction return, including the entry for the consideration of the land transaction question 1.10 online (Q10 of the SDLT1 return)

 By virtue of FA03/SCH4/PARA4 a just and reasonable apportionment is required where a price is paid partly for a land transaction and partly for a non-land transaction such as the purchase of chattels.

 It does not matter that the parties to a transaction may agree a particular apportionment which is then documented in the contract.
 The apportionment will not be correct unless it was arrived at on a just and reasonable basis.

 HM Revenue & Customs has the right to make enquiries into the accuracy of a land transaction return.
 See SDLTM80010+.

 The apportionment of the purchase price may well be one aspect on which an enquiry may be opened.

 Similarly it is quite possible that HMRC will also undertake enquiries into cases where a deduction has been made for chattels to confirm that those items properly fall within the definition of chattels.

 HM Revenue & Customs is unable to provide a comprehensive list of items that are accepted as chattels.
 This is because each case must be considered on its own merits and because this is an area of the law that continues to evolve.

 The following items are, however, confirmed as being assets that will normally be regarded as chattels